 For more, click here.

-Sullivan & Cromwell LLP represents Cytec Industries Inc. (CYT), which agreed to sell its coatings unit to private-equity firm Advent International Corp. for $1.03 billion to focus on more profitable businesses that make carbon-fiber composites and chemicals.
+Sullivan & Cromwell LLP represents Cytec Industries Inc. (CYT:US), which agreed to sell its coatings unit to private-equity firm Advent International Corp. for $1.03 billion to focus on more profitable businesses that make carbon-fiber composites and chemicals.
 Freshfields Bruckhaus Deringer LLP advised Advent.

 The S&C New York-based team was led by merger and acquisitions partners Stephen Kotran and Melissa Sawyer along with partner Robert Downes on financing matters.